 Articles by Matthew Gilligan

-If you are a DINK household (double income no kids) then the ideas in this article could help you grow your wealth and protect your future.
+If you are a DINK (double income no kids) household, then the ideas in this article could help you grow your wealth and protect your future.

-The Smiths Mr and Mrs Smith are a professional couple.
+Mr and Mrs Smith are a professional couple.
 Mr Smith is a doctor and Mrs Smith a lawyer.
 The Smiths are your classic DINK pair.
 Between them they earn circa $250,000 taxable income per annum.
-They own their home which has a market value of $750,000 in joint names and debt in relation to this is $200,000.
+They own their home, which has a market value of $750,000 in joint names and debt in relation to this is $200,000.
 The Smiths are now looking at property as a way of investing in their future and growing their current equity.
 Two issues emerge out of this.
-First, what sort of property should the Smiths be looking to buy and second how would they structure it.
+First, what sort of property should the Smiths be looking to buy and second how would they structure it?

-What Property to Buy?
+What property to buy?

 Based on the Smiths' income earning potential and assuming that they have many years of this income earning potential to come, they could choose to focus on properties that have high capital growth and moderate to high yield.
-As an example they might find a $500,000 property that rents for $625 per week.
+As an example, they might find a $500,000 property that rents for $625 per week.

 This represents a 6.5% gross yield.
 A 6.5% gross yield is a moderate yield only, but the property has high capital growth potential.
-Based on a short-term interest rate of 6%, the gross rent will cover interest but after other expenses are taken into account such as rates, insurance etc the property runs at a $5,000 cash loss.
+Based on a short-term interest rate of 6%, the gross rent will cover interest but after other expenses are taken into account such as rates, insurance etc, the property runs at a $5,000 cash loss.